feargalr/TaxSEA/README.md

 #### BugSigDB
 The format of BugSigDB is that each publication is entered as a "Study", and within this there is different experiments and signatures.
-Should users wish to find out more information about the signatures.
-For example different signatures may be the taxa that are increased or decreased. from the BugSigDB, they can do so by querying that database.
+For example signature 1 may be taxa increased in an experiment, and signature 2 taxa that are decreased.
+Users can find out more by querying the BugSigDB.
+See below for an example.

 ```{r output}
 library(bugsigdbr) #This package is installable via Bioconductor